Owen718/LongPrompt-LLamaGen/README.md

 ## 🌟 Introduction

-LongPrompt-LLamaGen is a improved LLamaGen modell that combines long-text prompts with cutting-edge AI technology, providing unprecedented image generation capabilities for creatives and developers.
+LongPrompt-LLamaGen is a improved LLamaGen model that combines long-text prompts with cutting-edge AI technology, providing unprecedented image generation capabilities for creatives and developers.

 ### 🔥 Key Features